Voyage to Farland

 |Official site of Voyage to Farland|

 Voyage to Farland is a roguelike heavily influenced by the Mystery Dungeon: Shiren the Wanderer games.
-Initially released as a Nintendo DS homebrew game, Voyage to Farland now has releases for Android, Windows, Linux and as a web app (native client) available on the Chrome Web Store.
+Initially released as a Nintendo DS homebrew game, Voyage to Farland now has releases for Android, Windows, Linux, and Mac OSX.

 Voyage to Farland is a fantasy roguelike, but deviates from standard fantasy themes into the quirky.
 Some features are:

 - A puzzle dungeon

 - Three bonus dungeons unlocked after certain events (The Path of No Return: more hardcore dungeon with herbs, scrolls, pouches and beads unidentified from the start, and The Vial Trial: a specialty dungeon strewn with plenty of Empty Vials for capturing monsters and morphing into them to utilize their special attacks and abilities, and The Bot Subplot)

 - A Creature Menagerie for viewing all the monsters you've vanquished, NPCs you've met

 - Three NPCs you can recruit to fight alongside you

 - A menu-based inventory system for using items